Seekatar/MonkeyBusiness/README.md

 ## The Program
 The sketch polls the [ServerStatus API](https://github.com/seekatar/ServerStatus) to retrieve the most recent build status.
 If a build goes red, the monkey claps.

+Since the monkey squeaks, then claps, I tried to get it to do either one by running the motor forwards and backwards, but since it's just a DC motor, it would get out of sync quickly.

 To compile the sketch, create a `my_keys.h` file, with your debug and production WiFi setup.
 This is in the .gitignore to avoid committing passkeys.
 The code will try to connect to prod first, then debug.
 Here's an example:

 ```c